zopefoundation/ZODB/doc/index.rst

 usually just use "ZODB".

-In the past, it was the Zope Object Database, because it was developed at part of the Zope project.
-But ZODB doesn't depend on Zope in any way and is used my many projects that have nothing to do with Zope.
+In the past, it was the Zope Object Database, because it was developed as part of the Zope project.
+But ZODB doesn't depend on Zope in any way and is used in many projects that have nothing to do with Zope.

 Downloads